 - When reinstalling your shade sail, make sure it is properly tensioned

-Dirt pollution, bird droppings, and fallen leaves will accumulate over time, so give your Shade Sail a thorough cleaning at least once a year.
-It may be cleaned at any time using a solution of mild detergent.
+Dirt pollution, bird droppings and foliage will accumulate over time, so give your Shade Sail a thorough cleaning at least once a year using a solution of mild detergent and warm water.